treasure-data/digdag/digdag-docs/src/command_reference.rst

 * executor.task_ttl (string. default: 1d.
 A task is killed if it is running longer than this period.)
 * executor.task_max_run (integer. default: 1000.
 Max number of tasks in workflow.)
 * executor.attempt_ttl (string. default: 7d.
 An attempt is killed if it is running longer than this period.)
 * executor.attempt_max_run (integer. default: 100.
-Max number of running attempts per each site_id.)
+Max number of running attempts at once per each site_id.)
 * executor.enqueue_random_fetch (enqueue ready tasks randomly. default: false)
 * executor.enqueue_fetch_size ( Number of tasks to be enqueued. default: 100)
 * api.max_attempts_page_size (integer.
 The max number of rows of attempts in api response)